 Jessica Pierce, Career Connector’s founding Executive Director, and her family were going through a job search.
 Her husband, a recruiter, had been laid off three times.
 Then, in May of 2009, Jessica was forced to close the doors on her staffing company.
-Her family had to make drastic changes —short sell their home, change schools for the children and downsize drastically.
+Her family had to make drastic changes —short-sell their home, change schools for the children, and downsize drastically.
 Jessica looked around and noticed highly intelligent and professional friends and family were experiencing similar difficulties.
 Jessica decided to take action.
 She asked her local church if she could launch a program to help people write resumes.
 At the first event, there were only 25 people in attendance.
 Within three months, word spread.
 Attendance soared, 250 people attended!
 That day Jessica realized there was a huge community need for this support.
 Jessica has been on a mission since!

 Bill introduced me to Jessica Pierce, the founder.
 She politely said that they already had someone on image and networking in their speaker bureau.
 I certainly respected her loyalty to these speakers.
-I knew that I had a different approach and broader topic range and gave her my portfolio.
+I knew that I had a different approach and broader topic range so gave her my portfolio.
 I just had to be patient.
 My opportunity came when a speaker on networking had to cancel at the last minute and other options were not available.
 I followed the format already in place and have been on their speaker bureau roster ever since.
 That was in 2014.

 Want to Know more?